 Minimizing Tax Liability without QIP Guidance

-Retailers that invested in interior improvements in 2018 may be surprised when they receive their 2018 tax returns and see higher than expected tax liabilities.
-This is a result of an inadvertent drafting error in the Tax Cuts and Jobs Act (TCJA) relating to the depreciation of store improvements.
+Restaurant owners who invested in interior improvements in 2018 may be surprised when they receive their 2018 tax returns and see higher than expected tax liabilities.
+This is a result of an inadvertent drafting error in the Tax Cuts and Jobs Act (TCJA) relating to the depreciation of restaurant improvements.

 Because of this drafting error, while you may be enjoying the rewards of your recent renovation with an expanded and reinvigorated customer base, you may also be sweating your tax bill.
 In good news, there are workarounds that can help mitigate the impact of the QIP error in the absence of a retroactive technical correction to fix the error.
 Read on for two of the more popular strategies: the retail refresh safe harbor for remodels and cost segregation studies.